 At one point in history, aesthetics and ethics were not separated.
 The separation of aesthetics into its own branch of philosophy occurred around the same time as the formal construction of a system of fine arts, as opposed to the previous system of the liberal arts, in the 18th century.
 Considering the depth of time in which humans have been creating visual products, the separation between aesthetics and ethics is new.

 Personally, I do not want a work of art to be ethical as much as I want it to be consistent.
 I want form to flow naturally out of intention.
-I believe my lack of ability to discern Obergfell’s true intention, not just what is written in the show’s literature, is what caused me to perceive a profound emptiness in the atmosphere of the opening.
+I believe my lack of ability to discern Obergfell’s intention is what caused me to perceive a profound emptiness in the atmosphere of the opening.
 Provided the possibility that Obergfell was critiquing those arbitrary products of ours that will long outlast us, humanity’s discomfort with the infinite, or the sense of meaning we impose of objects of the past, I would be surprised at the sense of cool detachment I associated with the work.
 I would be surprised to see no solemn expression, no look of alarm in the faces of gallery-goers.
 However, I do not believe the work was intended to provoke meditation, I believe it was intended to provoke recognition.
 I believe the sense of emptiness that permeated the atmosphere is something many a gallery goer is familiar with, eager to demonstrate affect-less-ness in response to.

-I did not write this critique while the show was up because I was questioning if I should write it at all.
-My experience of the Denver art scene is that art criticism simply does not exist, and I presume this is because criticism is perceived as negative.
-In a scene in which all the members are working together to build an environment fruitful for all, something Denver desperately needs, negativity has no place.
-If one pays attention to my critique, however, one will find that at no point do I put down Obergfell.
-Though I question whether the ethics of his use of medium is consistent with the implications of the work’s content, I actually am impressed with its quality.
+Though I question whether the ethics of his use of medium is consistent with the implications of the work’s content, I am impressed with its quality.
 I appreciate Obergfell’s focus on concepts so vital to the human experience.
 Who I’m criticizing, in fact, is us.
 I’m criticizing viewers for not being affected.
 Or rather, I’m criticizing that zeitgeist that has produced so many cool people.